-In this scenario, you’ll want to look for a free text messaging app.
-Google Voice or these Google Voice alternatives are all great options (see below).
+In this scenario, you’ll want to look for a free business texting app.
+Google Voice or these Google Voice alternatives are all great options.

 Text message automation breaks down into two main categories.

-Most all business texting platforms offer basic text message scheduling.
-This means scheduling one text message, to one person, one time.
+Most all business texting platforms offer basic SMS message scheduling.
+This means sending messages one at a time, to one person.

-Integrations can help you and your team save time and scale day-to-day operations.
+Integrations help you and your team save time and scale operations.

 But your needs will differ depending on your daily messaging workflows and how you operate your business or organization.

-If you’re looking for text messaging for sales teams, then CRM integrations will most likely be important.
+Are you a dealership looking for car dealership text messaging for your sales team?
+Then CRM integrations will most likely be important.

-If you’re looking for text messaging marketing, then integrations with email providers and other marketing platforms might be valuable.
+Are you looking for text messaging marketing?
+Then integrations with email providers and other marketing tools might be valuable.

 For medical, dental, and clinical offices EHR integrations and HIPAA compliance will be important.